yunartoalbert/story/README.md

-## Welcome to story simple instruction
+## Welcome to story's simple instruction

 Please proceed with the following step for the App test: